jjarthur/Volumetric-Visualization/README.md

 7. In the list of attached components, locate the SECOND Ray Marching script and expand the "Slices" field.
 Ensure the size is set to 0, then drag and drop all .TIF slices into the field.
 8. Make sure the component is enabled, then press play.

+## Steps to change volumes
+1. Follow steps 3 and 4 from above to import a new data set into Unity.
+2. Select the Main Camera in the hierarchy and click the lock button in the top right above the Inspector panel.
+3. In the list of attached components, find the script containing the volume you wish to remove and set the size of the slice array to 0.
+4. Drag and drop all .TIF slices from the newly imported data set into the field.
+5. Make sure the component is enabled, then press play.

 ## Script list
 - RayMarching.cs: Handles the main visualization operations.
 - SliceMesh.cs: Assists RayMarching.cs with volume visualization.